 In fact, fermented foods have been shown to have many other health benefits including improving diabetes, cardiovascular disease, and other metabolic diseases.

 This fact is not a coincidence nor should it surprise us.
 It is true all diseases begin in the gut.
-When you think about it, leaky gut is inflammatory so is heart disease, diabetes, and really many other chronic illnesses.
+When you think about it, a leaky gut is inflammatory so are heart disease, diabetes, and really many other chronic illnesses.

 First of all, fruits are a healthy source of fiber, vitamins, and antioxidant polyphenols to heal the inflamed gut lining.
 Fruits also offer water content to aid digestion and transit of toxins out of the gut.
 They also are a good source of prebiotics aiding in replenishing good bacteria in the gut.